flannelhead/blackstar/README.md

 As always, there's a plenty of room for improvement.
 For example:

 * Implement supersampling
+* Investigate different integrators
+* Redshifting of the accretion disk?
 * Learn more about GHC and optimize the heck out of this
 * Faster Gaussian blur (a minor thing but become restrictive on larger image sizes)
 * Better progress reporting (might be hard to do)